mwaylabs/Sketch_Sir_Explain-A-Lot/README.md

-Enjoy your personal experience with Sir Explain-A-Lot It's an early version, don't judge me on any missing feature.
+Enjoy your personal experience with Sir Explain-A-Lot It's an early version, so please don't judge on any missing features.